 What made our round a little more authentic was how windy it was this afternoon.
 The wind was howling with strong gusts that were often a two or three club difference.
 Royal Links is made up of some really long holes, and almost every one of those played directly into the stiff wind to make them play even longer.
 Then, there are a handful of rather short risk/reward holes that are really fun.
 Almost all of those played directly downwind.
 It made the round a real adventure.

 Royal Links was designed by Dye International and it definitely has a Pete Dye flair.
 I was reminded at times of nearby Desert Pines.
 Again, if I didn’t know this was a tribute course, I would have just felt it was a great Dye layout that was overly tricked out with links elements.

 The primary rough was decent and mostly a non-factor.
 Also maybe a bit inconsistent with lies.
-Then, there are the outer native areas that you want to avoid because it will likely be a lost ball or a tough recovery.
+Then, there were the outer native areas that you wanted to avoid because it would likely be a lost ball or a tough recovery.
 I wasn’t in any bunkers (thankfully), but they looked a little inconsistent from what I could see.
 Seemed like some had different types of sand and varying degrees of softness/firmness.
 The greens were good.
 They were on the firm side, but fairly receptive (again maybe softer than typical British links courses should play) and rolling at medium speeds.

 For those who have played the real courses, I don’t really know how Royal Links will measure up.
 There are some nice touches with the themed clubhouse and the true links style design.
 However, you are in the middle of the desert where it’s hot and sunny most of the year, so you’ll never feel completely transported to the British Isles.
 It’s a fun concept and a unique course.
 Like I said, I think the layout stands on its own and I would certainly recommend it for the right price.